List of RahXephon albums: Singles

-Charts

 Audio drama

 An audio drama titled RahXephon Sound Drama was released on CD in Japan in September 2002.
-It consists of 1 teaser track, 13 scene tracks, 2 music tracks and 1 "preview" track.
+It consists of one teaser track, 13 scene tracks, two music tracks, and one "preview" track.
 The story is about Ayato receiving a box of chocolates as an anonymous Valentine's Day gift, and the quest to find out who sent it.